The Sky Don't Lie

 Message in the stars

 Last year, I wrote an article about what has become known as the Revelation 12 sign, or the first of two signs described by the apostle John in Revelation 12:1–5.
 (For the remainder of this article, I will refer to this as the REV12 sign.)
-In that article, I explore in some degree of detail why I am utterly convinced this passage of Scripture not only gives us a clear picture (not a prediction, a picture) of the pre-trib Rapture, but also how the REV12 sign will be fulfilled with stunning precision on September 23 of this year.
+In that article, I explore in some degree of detail why I am utterly convinced this passage of Scripture not only gives us a clear picture (not a prediction, a picture) of the pre-trib Rapture, but also how the REV12 sign will be confirmed with stunning astronomical precision on September 23 of this year.

 For the last several years, a dedicated, enthusiastic, and growing core group of believers have taken to the streets, in a manner of speaking, to spread the word of this upcoming prophetic fulfillment through various means and media (and I consider myself a humble, fledgling member of their ranks).
 Although this passage of Scripture is absolutely a picture of the pre-tribulation Rapture, the great majority of these people are not attempting to set dates and as a general rule are not running around shouting: